signadot/routesapi/docs/sandbox-routing.md

 Destination based routing, however, has 2 advantages:

 * It provides separation of concerns: any client, including ingresses and gateways, will route correctly without the need to take into account customizing the ingresses.
-* It permits in-app routing, which can be useful for API gateways and message queues.
+* It simplifies in-app routing a great deal, which can be useful for message queues.

 The Signadot Operator can plug into service meshes which route at the origin of requests, but it also supplies a DevMesh which implements destination based